zowe/docs-site/docs/user-guide/cli-configure-scs-on-headless-linux-os.md

     ```
 7. Install Zowe CLI.

-8. [Unlock the keyring manually](#unlocking-the-keyring-manually) or [unlock the keyring automatically](#unlocking-the-keyring-automatically)to load and store credentials **[correct?]**.
+8. [Unlock the keyring manually](#unlocking-the-keyring-manually) or [unlock the keyring automatically](#unlocking-the-keyring-automatically)to load and store credentials.

     :::info important

     The secure credential storage capability is installed every time that you install or update Zowe CLI.
 On RHEL V7.x, ensure that the Red Hat Developer Toolset is enabled every time you install or update Zowe CLI.
 When you do not enable the toolset, secure credential management is not available on the system.
-To ensure that the toolset is enabled when you install Zowe CLI, issue the following commands instead of the standard `npm install` commands. **[are these the exact commands, or are these example commands?]**
+To ensure that the toolset is enabled when you install Zowe CLI, issue the following commands instead of the standard `npm install` commands.

     ```
     scl enable devtoolset-11 ‘npm install -g @zowe/cli@next’